Near zero-field microwave-free magnetometry with ensembles of nitrogen-vacancy centers in diamond: Abstract

 We study cross-relaxation features near zero magnetic field with ensembles of nitrogen-vacancy (NV) centers in diamond and examine their properties in samples with a range ($0.9$\,ppm\,-\,$16.0$\,ppm) of NV concentrations.
 The observed NV-NV cross-relaxation features between differently oriented NV centers in high ($\gtrsim0.9$\,ppm)-NV-density samples hold promise for a variety of magnetometry applications where microwave fields (or any bias field) disturb the system under study.
 We theoretically determine the values of the bias magnetic fields corresponding to cross-relaxations between different axes and experimentally validate them.
 The behavior of zero-field cross-relaxation features as a function of temperature is also investigated.
-The sensitivity of magnetometry based on this method is determined to be in the 10\,nT/$\sqrt{\textrm{Hz}}$ range.